-At Gep TOTs Dental Group, we specialize in all forms of tethered oral tissue, including isolated tongue and lip ties as well as combination lip/tongue tie.
-Using state of the art dental laser equipment, our experienced pediatric dentist is able to quickly diagnose and treat combination lip/tongue tie.
+At Gep TOTs Dental Group, we focus on all forms of tethered oral tissue, including isolated tongue and lip ties as well as combination lip/tongue tie.
+Using dental laser equipment, our experienced dentist and pediatric dentist is able to quickly diagnose and treat combination lip/tongue ties.

-Get in touch with us to learn more about combination lip/tongue tie and to book a consultation with our pediatric dentist in Woodbridge today.
+Get in touch with us to learn more about combination lip/tongue tie and to book a consultation with our dentist and pediatric dentist today.

 Lip Tie Presentation